yeguanchen1997-design/Midpalatal-suture_scRNAseq/README.md

-# Midpalatal Suture Single-Cell RNA Sequencing Analysis Pipeline
+# Single-Cell RNA Sequencing Analysis Pipeline

 ================================================================================
 OVERVIEW
 ================================================================================
-This repository contains the R code used for single-cell RNA sequencing (scRNA-seq) analysis of mouse midpalatal tissue, as described in the associated manuscript.
+This repository contains the R code, raw count matrix data, and pre-processed Seurat objects used for single-cell RNA sequencing (scRNA-seq) analysis of mouse midpalatal tissue, as described in the associated manuscript.

 NOTE ON DATA PREPROCESSING:
-Raw sequencing data were processed using Cell Ranger 6.1.1 (alignment to GRCm38) and quality-controlled using Seurat v5.3.0 (gene filtering: >3 cells; cell
+Raw sequencing data were processed using Cell Ranger 5.0.0 (alignment to GRCm38) and quality-controlled using Seurat v5.3.0 (gene filtering: >3 cells; cell
 filtering: 200 < nFeature_RNA < 8,000, nCount_RNA < 60,000, percent.mt < 12%).
 Cell cycle effects were regressed using CellCycleScoring.
 Clustering was